shanelin0107/MuckRock-US-Military-Base-Slot-Machine-Revenue-Explorer/fa25-team-b/ PDF Extraction/readme.md

 Additional development work focused on standardizing the Navy Revenue extraction pipeline.
 The updated script introduced dynamic fiscal-year detection, automated multi-line table alignment, and error-handling logic to manage incomplete or irregular records.
 These enhancements ensured that the extraction process remained consistent across both FY20–FY24-1 and FY20–FY24-2 reports.

 ## 1.4.
 Financial Statements
-The Financial Statements are contained in a single pdf, containing high level summary accounting information as well as revenue/expense reports broken down by base and reigon.
+The Financial Statements are contained in a single pdf, containing high level summary accounting information as well as revenue/expense reports broken down by base and region.
 The report has four distinct table types, which are associated with the four output CSV files.

  - Statement of Financial Condition (FinancialStatement.csv)
  - Operating Results Actual vs Budget (ActualVsBudget.csv)